UreshiiPanda/KunanPacha/README.md

 ## About The Project
 This is an art website/blog built for a friend to display his artwork and blog posts.
 This project has been put together in a hacky way as this is my first time using Django, HTMX, and Alpine JS.
-The site gives my friend/any approved user the ability to change the images/fonts/font-colors/etc. and it behaves mostly like an SPA.
+The site gives my friend/any approved user the ability to make CRUD-style changes to the images/fonts/font-colors/etc.
 <br>